ammarkarkour/SSA/README.md

 # SSA
-Smart student assistant that manages your tasks and protrize it in order to maximize the profit and to minimize the lose
+Smart student assistant that manages your tasks and protrize it in order to maximize the profit and to minimize the lose This APP was built using python 3 required libraries:
+  - Tkinter
+  - nltk
+  - pattern
+  - word2number
+  - re
+  - datetime
+  - string
+(These functions are already downloaded with python or you can use pip install to install them)